nikans/MonarchRouter/README.md

 router.dispatch(.login)
 ```

-You may want to reveal your `RouterStore` to your app as some specialized `ProvidesRouteDispatch` protocol, i.e:
+You may want to hide your `RouterStore` implementation behind a specialized `ProvidesRouteDispatch` protocol, i.e:

 ```swift
 protocol ProvidesRouteDispatch: class